Where to Stay in Paris?

 Search Hotels in Paris’s 4th Arrondissement

 The 5th Arrondissement is located on the Left Bank (Rive Gauche) and has been known as the Latin Quarter since the early 13th century because the Sorbonne University professors and students all spoke Latin.
-It is still considered to be the intellectual center of Paris and is now filled with a variety of bohemian restaurants and bookshops.
+It is still considered to be the intellectual center of Paris and is now filled with a variety of bohemian restaurants and bookshops, so if you want to experience Paris’ artsy and bohemian side, this might be one of the best places in Paris for you to stay in.
 The 5th Arrondissement is also in close proximity to the glorious Luxembourg Gardens.
 Foodies will enjoy the food shops and cafés on Rue Mouffetard.
 More information on the 5th Arrondissement

 Search Hotels in Paris’s 5th Arrondissement

 The 6th Arrondissement, also known as St. Germain de Prés, is a colorful part of the Left Bank that was once the favorite haunt of Ernest Hemingway and the artist Eugène Delacroix.
 Today you can stroll the famous Boulevard St. Germain, or find the former homes of famous authors on Rue Jacob.
 The gorgeous Luxembourg Gardens are in this district as well.
 The little street in this district called Cherche-Midi has some great little local restaurants.
 More information on the 6th Arrondissement